marocchino/sticky-pull-request-comment/README.md

 ### `repo`

-**Optional** other repo url limited use on github enterprise.
+**Optional** other repo name limited use on github enterprise.
 If not set, the current repo is used by default.
 Note that When you trying changing a repo, be aware that GITHUB_TOKEN should also use that repo's.

 ### `GITHUB_TOKEN`